kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 11. The eviction request controller designates Actor A as the next responder by updating `.status.targetResponders[1].state` to `Active`.
 12. Actor A deletes the p-1 pod and sets `.status.responders[].completionTime`.
-13. Once the pod terminates, the eviction request controller sets `Evicted` condition to `True` in all EvictionRequests and the single instance of Eviction.
+13. Once the pod terminates, the eviction request controller sets `TargetEvicted` condition to `True` in all EvictionRequests and the single instance of Eviction.
 14. The node drain and descheduling controllers can delete their own EvictionRequests.
 15. The Eviction is garbage collected.